TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Go to  [http://www.uniprot.org/uniprot/Q16877](http://www.uniprot.org/uniprot/Q16877) .
 Quickly scan the page.
 And see what kind of information uniprot has available and to what kind of databases uniprot cross references.

-At the top of the page click on format and select “fasta (canonical)”.
+In the uniprot page, click on sequence & isoforms, and there click on download.
 Copy all the text, i.e. the sequence and the fasta header. (see [https://en.wikipedia.org/wiki/FASTA_format](https://en.wikipedia.org/wiki/FASTA_format) if you want to know what a fasta header is / means)

 Open a text editor on your local laptop (e.g. textedit, notepad++) , and copy the protein sequence of Q16877 into a text file.
 Save the protein sequence as a text file named “query.txt”.
 Then use `scp` to copy the text file to your gemini folder where we are doing these exercises.